Energy-weighted sum rule for nuclear density functional theory: Thouless theorem for energy-weighted sum rule

-The fluctuation of the pairing EDF does not contribute because the neutron and proton terms are independent in the pairing EDF.
-By taking the terms proportional to $\eta^2$ from Eqs.~(\ref{eq:ivkin}) and (\ref{eq:ivph}), we have
+\end{widetext} The fluctuation of the pairing EDF does not contribute because the neutron and proton terms are independent in the pairing EDF.
+By taking the terms proportional to $\eta^2$ from Eqs.~(\ref{eq:ivkin}) and (\ref{eq:ivph}),

-The first term is the kinetic-energy contribution, and the ratio to the second term defines the isovector enhancement factor $\kappa(\hat{F}^{\rm IV})$
+The first term is the kinetic-energy contribution, and the ratio to the second term defines the isovector enhancement factor $\kappa(\hat{F}^{\rm IV})$:

-$\alpha_n=\alpha_p=1$ produces Eqs.~(6.32) and (6.38) in Ref.~\cite{Lipparini1989103}
+$\alpha_n=\alpha_p=1$ produces Eqs.~(6.32) and (6.38) in Ref.~\cite{Lipparini1989103}:

-We often use $\alpha_n=Z/A, \alpha_p=N/A$, especially for the dipole operator to remove the contribution of the center of mass motion.
-In the case of the isovector dipole operators $f(\rb)=f^{\rm IV}_{1K}(\rb) (K=0, 1)$, we have a model-independent kinetic contribution (Thomas-Reiche-Kuhn sum rule \cite{Thomas1925,Ladenburg1923,Kuhn1925})
+$\alpha_n=Z/A$ and $\alpha_p=N/A$ are often used, especially for the dipole operator, to remove the contribution of the center-of-mass motion.
+In the case of the isovector dipole operators $f(\rb)=f^{\rm IV}_{1K}(\rb) (K=0, 1)$, one has a model-independent kinetic contribution (Thomas-Reiche-Kuhn sum rule \cite{Thomas1925,Ladenburg1923,Kuhn1925})